Shrinking Pool of Cap Providers

 SMBC won most auctions, causing frustration among other banks.
 Many of these banks have significant lending relationships and rely far more heavily on swap revenue rather than cap revenue.
 They decided their time was better spent on those transactions than on cap auctions.

 Some banks began only bidding on caps for existing relationships.
 Others only bid if they were the lender on the financing for the cap being purchased.
 Many other banks simply declined to participate.
-Most banks have minimum thresholds and won’t bid on any cap with a cost of less than $50,000.
-Even then, they will typically ask if their indicative quotes are competitive.
-If not, they won’t move forward with the DF onboarding process.
+Most banks have minimum thresholds and won’t sell any cap with a cost of less than $25,000.

 Eventually, SMBC’s only consistent competition was the Commonwealth Bank of Australia (CBA).
 CBA had entered the cap business by hiring employees from SMBC.
 Like SMBC, CBA was willing to bid on caps without a relationship with the borrower.
 They were also willing to complete the necessary DF pre-trade items to be included in the auction.